Itsthereal: Podcasts

+2J3BD

+In November 2017, The LOX guested on an episode of A Waste of Time with ItsTheReal to promote their new EP, Filthy America...
+It's Beautiful.
+Before they arrived, Styles P and Jadakiss took edibles; Sheek Louch was sober.
+Jadakiss fell asleep during the interview and would occasionally wake up, singing New Edition songs.
+Styles and Sheek took the time to go off on tangents, including arguing about films.
+Eric suggested that Styles and Sheek start a movie-related podcast; Styles countered with a different idea: one that involved Eric, Jeff, Styles and Sheek, called "2 Jews and 2 Black Dudes Review the Movies."

+Over the next handful of years, Styles, Sheek, Eric, Jeff and Jadakiss - who was a regular on the show - would get together sporadically at the D-Block Studios or Eric and Jeff's Upper West Side apartment and record a couple dozen episodes based around viewings of movies like Coco, You've Got Mail, Trading Places, Jurassic Park, The Last Dragon, Home Alone and more.

+By the second half of 2024, The LOX and ItsTheReal had decided to make an earnest attempt at a consistent schedule and a social media presence that emphasized their filmic takes, unique banter and comedic sketches like Is Jadakiss Italian, Karate Man and What's Sheek Mad About.

+In May 2025, the show was officially rebranded as 2J3BD, formally acknowledging the contributions of two Jews and three Black dudes: Eric, Jeff, Styles, Sheek and Jadakiss.

+The show went to a weekly schedule, with episodes including Sinners, The Departed, Juice, The Fugitive, The Social Network, Big Trouble in Little China and more, highlighted by sold out live shows at The Bronx Brewery and The Bell House in Brooklyn.

 Music

 Right before Election Day 2010, ItsTheReal released a song called "My Girl's a Republican," which gained notoriety from the clever one-shot music video, as well as for the Tea Party's opposition to it.

 In 2013, the Rosenthals worked with DJ Drama and released their first mixtape, Urbane Outfitters.
 Urbane Outfitters featured the singles "Beef Wit Us" featuring Maino and "Girls With the Dirty Souths" featuring Bun B. Also on the mixtape: Lil Jon, Freeway and Hannibal Buress.
 The street single "Jews for Jesus Piece" hit the e-streets soon thereafter.
 The album resulted in the duo making the front page of the New York Times Arts section.

 ItsTheReal released their second music project, the full-length Teddy Bear Fresh on May 26, 2017.
 The street singles "Dave Matthews Bands" and "Fire in a Crowded Room (Get the Hose)" featuring Michael Christmas were followed by "Waco."
 The album, which NYLON called "not only killer comedy, but also one of 2017’s more complete and enjoyable rap records thus far," was produced by Greg Mayo and features appearances from Curren$y, Smoke DZA, Bun B, Tunji Ige, Jazz Cartier, Michael Christmas, Angie Martinez, Just Blaze, Combat Jack, Scott Rogowsky, and Sway Calloway.